close-dev-team/mobile-close-channel-sdk-ios/doc/SDK Reference Documentation/enums/CloseChannelController.CloseChannelError.md

 case NoChannelAvailable = 25302
 ```

-No channel was available, this can happen when opening the most recently created channel
+No channel was available, this can happen when calling a function without channel ID, and no channel yet exist for the user

 ## Properties
 ### `code`